hashicorp/consul/website/source/docs/guides/index.html.md

 * [Semaphore](/docs/guides/semaphore.html) - This guide covers using the KV store to implement a semaphore.

-* [Server Performance](/docs/guides/performance.html) - This guide covers minimum requirements for Consul servers as well as guidelines for running Consul servers in production.

 * [Windows Service](/docs/guides/windows-guide.html) - This guide covers how to run Consul as a service on Windows.